paperless-ngx/paperless-ngx/docs/configuration.rst

     Default is none, which disables the temporary directory.

-PAPERLESS_CONVERT_DENSITY=<num>
-    This setting has a high impact on the physical size of tmp page files, the speed of document conversion, and can affect the accuracy of OCR results.
-Individual results can vary and this setting should be tested thoroughly against the documents you are importing to see if it has any impacts either negative or positive.
-    Testing on limited document sets has shown a setting of 200 can cut the size of tmp files by 1/3, and speed up conversion by up to 4x with little impact to OCR accuracy.

-    Default is 300.

 PAPERLESS_OPTIMIZE_THUMBNAILS=<bool>
     Use optipng to optimize thumbnails.
 This usually reduces the size of thumbnails by about 20%, but uses considerable compute time during